Nation's nastiest GOP primary playing out in Pence's Indiana

 He briefly employed a campaign aide with ties to the White Nationalist movement.
 Later, an anti-immigration TV ad he ran was condemned by the widow of an Uber driver for politicizing the death of her husband, who was killed alongside Indianapolis Colts player Edwin Jackson in a suspected drunken-driving crash involving a Guatemalan man in the country illegally.

-Then there's his 2017 vote in the Legislature to increase Indiana fuel taxes by a dime a gallon, which led to the moniker "Tax Hike Mike."
+Then there's his 2017 vote in the Legislature to increase Indiana fuel taxes, which led to the moniker "Tax Hike Mike."

 While Pence has stayed out of the fray, the president's re-election campaign weighed in last week on the parochial matter of yard signage, demanding that Rokita take down signs it felt falsely implied he was endorsed by Trump and Pence.

-That came on the heels of an unearthed 2016 interview in which Rokita - who has sought to position himself as the most pro-Trump candidate in the race - called the eventual president "vulgar, if not profane."
+That came on the heels of an unearthed 2016 interview in which Rokita - who presents himself as the most pro-Trump candidate in the race - called the eventual president "vulgar, if not profane."

-Former staffers also have reported that Rokita fostered a hostile work environment.
-They say he has berated staffers to tears, docked pay for minor mistakes and forced them to undertake demeaning tasks, like cleaning his car after a campaign driver had body odor.
+Former aides have reported that Rokita berated staffers to tears, docked pay for minor mistakes and forced them to undertake demeaning tasks, like cleaning his car after a campaign driver had body odor.

 He also drew scrutiny for spending $3 million in public money on self-promotion, and for doing political work on government time as Indiana's secretary of state - a likely ethics violation.

-Negativity in a primary can cut both ways, said Mike Murphy, a GOP communications consultant and former Indiana state lawmaker.
-On one hand, it can give Donnelly plenty of fodder for the general election.
+Negativity in a primary can cut both ways, said Mike Murphy, a GOP communications consultant and former Indiana lawmaker.
+On one hand, it gives Donnelly plenty of fodder for the general election.

 But he added that "bringing out all the bad news in March and April is better than bringing it out in September and October."